MicrosoftDocs/Viva/WorkplaceAnalytics/Privacy/Privacy-And-Data-Access.md

 * Where the meeting was scheduled to be held
 * What the subject line is

->[!Important]
+### Header information from IMs

+* Who sent the IM
+* Who received the IM
+* When the IM was sent

+### Header information from calls

+* Who organized the call
+* When the call was joined
+* Who the invitees were and what their attendee/call join status was
+* When the call was scheduled (if it was a scheduled call)
+* The duration of the call

+> [!Important]
->Attachments and text in the body of emails and meetings are never used by Workplace Analytics.
+> Attachments and text in the body of emails and meetings are never used by Workplace Analytics.
 Furthermore, rights-managed and private emails and meetings are excluded altogether.

 ## Organizational data